thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 3) Any compromised shard can be isolated from other shards by denying incoming transfers.
 Furthermore, it is possible to eject malicious Nornes if a majority of the overall Nornes is obtained.
 Interestingly, as the number of shards grows the storage, bandwidth, and computational requirements remain constant for individual Nornes.

 The advantage of the Yggdrasil protocol lies in its simplicity.
 The protocol is easy to understand and analyze, whilst providing increased cross-shard security.
 Furthermore, in contrast to many existing sharding protocol, our protocol shards both transactions and state.

 Our scheme provides a balance between decentralization, security, and trust-minimization, optimizing the above-mentioned scalability trilemma.
 Decentralization comes with constant storage, bandwidth, and computational requirements regardless, of the number of shards.
 As the number of shards grows, so must the number of Nornes.
 Security here is clearly less than that of a single blockchain but there are mitigation strategies if a shard becomes defective.

 Finally, this scheme far less trust-full than systems, such as EOS, as the number of Nornes contributing to consensus is much higher.

 ## Conclusion
 We have presented the THORChain sharding solution, a novel multi-sharding solution suitable for high transaction throughout blockchains.
 Out approach optimizes the tradeoffs involved in sharding by covering each shard with multiple Norne sets.
-Security of cross-shard transfers is increased through majority voting.
+Security of cross-shard transfers is preserved by allowing observing nodes to post fraud-proofs to prevent malicious behaviour.

-We have shown how the number of Norne sets increases with the total of shards in existence, whilst at the same time reducing the number of nodes required per Norne set.
+We have shown how the number of Norne sets required increases with the total number of shards in existence, yet the performance of each shard remains constant.
+Finality for single chain transactions remains close to theoretical minimum, however a probablistic delay affects cross-shard transactions.

 ## References